xJackyll/Series_Tracker/README.md

 Follow these steps to use Series Tracker effectively:

-1. Install Selenium and Chromedriver as mentioned in the prerequisites.
+1. Install Selenium and Webdriver Manager as mentioned in the prerequisites.

-2. Update the variables at the beginning of the script, focusing on the Chrome User Profile Path.
+2. If needed, update the variables at the beginning of the script, focusing on the Chrome User Profile Path.

 3. Launch the script.